-The PTO sponsors a rich diversity of events, activities and programs, all run by parent volunteers.
+The PTO sponsors diverse events, activities and programs, all run by parent volunteers.
 Everyone is encouraged to participate!
 No matter what your area of interest, or how much or how little time you can spare, we have a role for you!

 For questions, or to volunteer, contact us email@example.com

 BOKS is the popular before-school fitness program offered at Countryside.
 BOKS (Building Our Kids’ Success) is a Reebok initiative that provides children with the opportunity to increase their daily physical activity.
-The program runs Monday and Tuesdays from 7:30-8:20.
+The program runs Tuesday and Friday mornings from 7:30-8:20.
 The cost is $50 for the first child and $25 for each additional child.
 BOKS kicks off September 26th this year.

 |Box Tops for Education